Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 I helped design the StocksToTrade platform for screening AND trading.
 It’s designed for the low float and low-priced stocks I like to trade.
 You can use StocksToTrade to scan for low floats, and the float displays in charts, watchlists, and more.

-How to Find Low Float Stocks on Thinkorswim
+How to Find Low Float Stocks on thinkorswim

 TD Ameritrade’s thinkorswim is another common trading platform, but it doesn’t come with a built-in scan for stock float.

-So you’d have to invest in an add-on or do your own research.
+You’d have to invest in an add-on or do your own research.
 But once you find low float stocks, this platform has plenty of tools for further analysis.

 How to Find Low Float Stocks on Finviz